 I’ve never visited a plantation before.
-I don’t want to glorify places that once held slaves.
+It feels strange to glorify places that once held slaves.
 It almost feels like some of the plantation tours in the south are celebrating that era, and that kinda creeps me out.

-But I recently made a visit to the Hermitage, near Nashville.
+But I recently made a visit to the Andrew Jackson Hermitage mansion near Nashville, Tennessee.
 These grounds once housed slaves, but the Hermitage was not just a plantation.
 It’s actually the magnificent home built by seventh president Andrew Jackson, where he and his family lived after his presidency, and where his remains still lie.

 You can tour the grounds, and what I like about the Hermitage is that it tells the complete story.
 Jackson is not worshipped as a deity here; in fact, the exhibits and films go out of their way to insist that Jackson was not a perfect man and did some very bad things (see that part about owning slaves.)